bonsol-collective/bonsol/gitbook/provers/setup-a-prover-node/manually-provision-a-bonsol-node.md

 # Manually Provision a Bonsol Node

 Bonsol has a fully featured Docker image and Helm chart that can be used to run a Bonsol node on Kubernetes.
 For more information on how to run a Bonsol node on kubernetes check out the [Run a Bonsol Node on Kubernetes](https://bonsol.sh/docs/how-to/run-a-bonsol-node-on-k8s) guide.
-But for many of use we want to feel the heat of the cpu, and tast the sour air of hot solder.
-We need to feed the bare metal between our fingertips.

 ### Prerequisites <a href="#prerequisites" id="prerequisites"></a>